znck/znck.dev/src/blog/articles/2020-appreciate-feedback/readme.md

 We all want to be better, we aspire to and yet we never ask.
 Feedback is the fuel for personal development and you need to ask for it, for you to grow, to be better.

-I have learnt something about using feedback as a fuel for personal development, partly from my experiences and partly from "The Making of a Manager" by Julie Zhou.
+I have learned something about using feedback as a fuel for personal development, partly from my experiences and partly from "The Making of a Manager" by Julie Zhou.
 I call it FDD, F stands for both—fuckup and feedback, both are necessary for one's growth.
 One makes mistakes to be better but needs feedback to learn